PyTorch¶

 Containers¶

-It is also possible to use your own docker containers with PyTorch on Cori with shifter.
+It is also possible to use containers to run PyTorch code on Perlmutter with shifter.
 Refer to the NERSC shifter documentation for help deploying your own containers.

-On Cori-GPU and Perlmutter, we provide NVIDIA GPU Cloud (NGC) containers.
-They are named like nersc/pytorch:ngc-20.09-v0
+On Perlmutter, we provide prebuilt PyTorch images based on NVIDIA GPU Cloud (NGC) containers.
+They are named like nersc/pytorch:24.06.01

 Distributed training¶

-On Perlmutter, best performance for multi-node distributed training using containers is achieved via usage of the nccl-2.15
+On Perlmutter, best performance for multi-node distributed training using containers is achieved via usage of the nccl-plugin

 shifter module, along with the default gpu